 - if you don’t like the floppy tongue-out-of-the-mouth look.
 Because dogs cannot sweat through their skin like humans, they rely on sweating through their paw pads and panting to circulate air to help them cool off.
 If you’ve ever seen a super long-tongued dog panting, you’ve probably also noticed a droopy, dripping tongue dangling out of the side of his mouth.
 Some clients don’t mind this, others do; it all comes down to personal preference.
 Even with the bag of tricks I come with, I cannot guarantee your hot dog will keep his tongue in his mouth for his portraits, so if that’s not a look you love, let’s postpone.

-This post is a part of a photography blog circle featuring photographers specializing in a variety of niches.
-To see what the next photographer is sharing for our weekly theme, “Beat The Heat,” check out Gretchen Ciccone with GCiccone Photography, capturing special moments.
+Did you enjoy this post?
+Great, there’s more coming your way because it’s part of a photography blog circle featuring photographers specializing in a variety of niches!
+To see more content like this and what the next photographer is sharing for our weekly theme, “Beat The Heat,” check out Gretchen Ciccone with GCiccone Photography, capturing special moments.
 Continue to click the link at the end of each post in the blog circle until you eventually find your way back here.